ayeecan/miscScripts/README.md

 Find the median frame from the highlighted frame range on the time slider

+## reloadGraphEditor.py

+Built in Maya 2022, this is a solution I came up with to reload the graph editor when it stopped loading.
+Only tested if the graph editor is docked

 ## selFromKeys.py

 Select only the objects that have their keys or anim curve selected from the graph editor